Verification-based message-passing algorithms in compressed sensing: SBB algorithm

 In all of the algorithms the messages emanating from check nodes are the same; however, since the verification rules are different for different algorithms the messages produced by variable nodes will be different in each algorithm.
 The algorithm given above works for all of the VB-MPA's, and different algorithms use different rules in half round 2 of round 1 and 2.
 For instance, Genie algorithm uses D1CN rule in Half round 2 of round 1, and in fact the half round 2 of round 2 which uses ZCN rule is useless in Genie algorithm.
 LM algorithm uses D1CN in Half round 2 of round 1 and XH algorithm uses ECN rule in this stage instead of D1CN.
 SBB algorithm also uses both D1CN and ECN rule in the second half round of round 1.
 All of these rules can be efficiently implemented in update_rule function in the second half round of round 1.

 Proof of correctness

-Although there is no guarantee that these algorithms succeed in all of the cases but we can guarantee that if some of the variable nodes become verified during these algorithms then the values of those variable nodes are correct almost surely.
+Although there is no guarantee that these algorithms succeed in all of the cases we can guarantee that if some of the variable nodes become verified during these algorithms then the values of those variable nodes are correct almost surely.
 In order to show that it is enough to show that all of the verification rules work perfectly and without false verification.